 Why partner with us?

 As a Media & Arts Social Enterprise we use innovation and imagination as instruments for social change.
-We support underepresented people including those with special educational needs, mental health, dementia and addiction.
-Our social mission is to use innovative and engaging projects to empower educate and inspire communities that have previously been identified as disadvantaged and hard to reach.
+We support underrepresented people, including those with special educational needs, mental health, dementia and addiction.
+Our social mission is to use innovative and engaging projects to empower, educate and inspire communities that have previously been identified as disadvantaged and hard to reach.

-Our diverse portfolio of cohesive community projects enable companies to fulfil their charitable quota whilst supporting real, positive change.
-Through sponsorship, funding or purchasing products from us you ensure that we can continue to promote creative wellbeing with unique projects and campaigns.
+Our diverse portfolio of cohesive community projects enable companies to fulfil their charitable quota while promoting real, positive change.
+Through sponsorship, funding or purchasing products from us, you ensure that we can continue to promote creative wellbeing with our array of unique projects and campaigns.

-We create safe spaces improving the mental health and wellbeing of our community and offer film, media and arts training for clients which allows us to offer free training and support to the socially excluded and most vulnerable in society.
+We create safe spaces, improving the mental health and wellbeing of our local communities, and offer film, media and arts training for clients.

-Working with the grassroots community sector for the last 6 years has allowed us to have unique access to understanding communities that are the most vulnerable and the most disadvantaged.
-We have also built trust within these hard to reach communities who are willing to share their stories and bring a uniqueness and diversity to our campaign that is lacking in other promotional material.
+Working with the grassroots community sector for almost a decade has allowed us to have unique access to understanding communities that are most vulnerable and disadvantaged.
+We have also built trust within these hard-to-reach communities, who are willing to share their stories and bring a uniqueness and diversity to our campaigns – something which is lacking in other promotional material.

 Why choose Alchemy?